If you have any kind of health issue, please pay attention to the role of your digestive system (even if it feels unrelated to your problem).

 - A lack of appetite

-- Slow bowel transit time (the time it takes for your food to be eaten and then excreted in the stool)
+- Slow bowel transit time (the time it takes from consumption of food to elimination in the stool)

 - Undigested food in your stool

-The small intestine, like the stomach, is a sterile environment, or contains a small amount of bacteria which usually live in harmony with its host.
-However, if this environment is disrupted by having low levels of gastric juices, or an overgrowth of pathogenic bacteria, there can be significant disruptions to your digestive health.
+The small intestine, like the stomach, is intended to be a sterile environment.
+It may contain only a small amount of bacteria that usually live in harmony with the host (that’s you).
+However, if this environment is disrupted by having low levels of gastric juices, or an overgrowth of pathogenic bacteria (sometimes referred to as SIBO or small intestine bacterial overgrowth), there can be significant disruptions to your digestive health.

-The lining of the small intestine acts as a barrier, stopping bacteria and unwanted food particles from entering the blood stream.
-In the case of food intolerances or allergies, or if you eat too many inflammatory foods, this barrier may be compromised and become ‘leaky’.
-This may contribute to immune reactions and other symptoms in other parts of your body.
+The lining of the small intestine acts as a barrier, stopping pathogens and unwanted food particles from entering the bloodstream.
+In the case of food intolerances or allergies, high levels of stress, an inadequate diet or regular consumption of alcohol or certain medications, this barrier may be compromised.
+When the barrier is damaged it may allow the passage of unwanted molecules into the bloodstream.
+This is what we refer to as intestinal permeability or “leaky gut”.
+This may then trigger immune reactions and other symptoms in other parts of your body outside of your digestion.

 You may need to address the health of your small intestine if you experience the following: